laboon/ebook/text/25_test_plans.md

 1. The user has logged in
 2. The image has been posted to the URL `/pictures/foo`.

-However, if we were testing banking software and were using that image display to warn of an invalid transaction, there would probably be more preconditions, and the ones that did exist would be more specific.
+However, if we were testing banking software and were using that image display to warn of an invalid transaction, there would probably be more preconditions, and the ones that did exist would be more specific:

 1. User X has logged in with password Y
 2. User X has no warnings or `STOP CHECK` notices on their account